linkerd/website/linkerd.io/content/blog/2024/0221-announcing-linkerd-2.15.md

-The 2.15 release also introduces support for [SPIFFE](https://spiffe.io), a standard for workload identity which allows Linkerd to provide a consistent layer of uniform layer of cryptographic identity and authentication to any application, regardless of where it's running.
+The 2.15 release also introduces support for [SPIFFE](https://spiffe.io), a standard for workload identity which allows Linkerd to provide a consistent layer of uniform layer of cryptographic identity and authentication to off-cluster workloads, and for native _sidecar containers_, a new Kubernetes feature that eases some of the long-standing annoyances of the sidecar model in Kubernetes, especially with Job workloads.

 Finally, this release introduces some important changes in the way that we're publishing Linkerd: as of 2.15, we will no longer be producing open source